CoMfUcIoS/console-inline.nvim/packages/service/README.md

 > Inspired by the workflow popularised by Wallaby.js [Console Ninja](https://marketplace.visualstudio.com/items?itemName=WallabyJs.console-ninja) — think of this as the Neovim-native counterpart.

+Stack traces from `console.trace` are captured as well, giving you inline call stacks alongside traditional log output.

 > **Required:** make sure the Neovim plugin is installed and its TCP server is running
 > (`autostart = true` by default).
 Without the plugin listening on the configured host and
 > port this package will keep retrying and queueing messages.